The Best Canned Chili at the Grocery Store (With a New #1!)

 Stagg Chili Dynamite Hot Chili with Beans

-Stagg chili really blew us away.
-Their Dynamite Hot Chili with Beans is a little on the sweet side, but it’s delicious.
+This chili is a little on the sweet side, but it’s pretty good if you like heat.
 “Thick and hearty” is what it says on the can, and that’s no lie.
 It does have a lot of pepper flakes, but it’s nice and spicy as a result (they credit the heat to habaneros).
-You can just tell this is high quality when you look at it.
 If you like your canned chili hot, no added hot sauce needed, this is the best spicy chili we tried. —Gwynedd Stuart

 Credit: Liv Averett / Instacart